react-cosmos/react-cosmos/NEXT.md

 That said, it's ideal for all Cosmos users to use the latest version.
 Please [let me know](https://join-react-cosmos.now.sh/) if you need help upgrading.

+## Why Cosmos?

+Many other component-oriented tools have emerged since Cosmos was conceived.
+[Storybook](https://github.com/storybookjs/storybook) and [React Styleguidist](https://github.com/styleguidist/react-styleguidist) are good examples, but you can find an exhaustive list [here](https://react-styleguidist.js.org/docs/cookbook.html#are-there-any-other-projects-like-this).
+Choose the tool that matches your needs the most.

+React Cosmos is a dev tool first, made to address all components, big and small, not just the stateless UI bits.
+It aims to boost developer productivity and lead to robust component APIs that survive the test of time.

+You can also create a living style guide using React Cosmos, but it's a secondary goal and you might get more value from alternatives if this is your chief concern.

 ## Troubleshooting

 #### Failed to execute `postMessage` [...]?